ansible/workshops/exercises/ansible_f5/4.0-explore-tower/README.md

 # Takeaways

-- Ansible Tower needs an inventory to execute Ansible Playbooks again.
+- Ansible Tower needs an inventory to execute Ansible Playbooks against.
 This inventory is identical to what users would use with the command line only Ansible project.
 - Ansible Tower can sync to existing SCM (source control management) including `GitHub`.
 - Ansible Tower can store and encrypt credentials including SSH private keys and plain-text passwords.
 Ansible Tower can also sync to existing credential storage systems such as CyberArk and Vault by HashiCorp
 - Ansible Job Templates define the parameters that will be used when executing an Ansible playbook